 Users wish to extract what their science wants from a wide and diverse stream of astronomical transients.

-There are three levels of authentication: public and free, self-signup, and EGI checkin.
-The second requires only a valid email address; the last uses the user’s own identity provider (e.g., university credential).
+There are two levels of authentication: public and free, self-signup.
+The second requires only a valid email address.

-We are also building a "citizen science" project to identify super-luminous supernovae.
+We have built a "citizen science" project to identify super-luminous supernovae.

 How will you make your software available to your users?

-The Lasair software is available open source from github [https://github.com/lsstuk/lasair], if anyone would like to replicate the system.
+The Lasair software is available open source from github repositories [https://github.com/lsstuk/lasair-lsst and lasair4], if anyone would like to replicate the system.

 However, we do not expect many users to run the software themselves; rather they will access an instance of the software that we will run on their behalf.

+There is a client library that enable users to interact with the Lasair API.

 The system presents as a website at which filters and queries can be built by users; these can be executed in "pull" mode where a user (or API) makes a request, or where interesting observations are "pushed" to the user as soon as possible.